turingschool/backend-curriculum-site/module4/lessons/asynchronicity-in-javascript.md

 ## Speaking asynchronously

 Talk through the following code snippets with your partner.
-Alternate taking the lead in answering the following questions:
+Answer the following questions:

 - What is happening on each line?
 - What are some of today's new concepts that are being used in the snippet?